 A: Short answer, yes.

-So you may be wondering, “can I run my hot tub without hot tub filter systems?”
-It seems a lot of work to maintain a hot tub filter.
-But rest assured that it is really worth it.
 The filter is an important part of your hot tub, helping it to function properly.
-It also helps keep you, your friends and your family safe while you use it.
+It also helps keep you and your family safe while you use it.

 - The hot tub filter also prevents dirt from entering the pump.
 The more dirt that enters the pump, the more likely it is that the pump and its components will be damaged.
 This is a much more expensive problem than replacing a filter cartridge.